canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     (checkbox_venv) > checkbox-cli run com.canonical.certification::network_available \
       com.canonical.certification::network_speed

 Finally lets test that this actually works.
-To do so we can temporarely change the command section of ``network_available`` to ``exit 1``.
+To do so we can temporarily change the command section of ``network_available`` to ``exit 1``.
 This is the new Result that Checkbox will present: